zkxp-admin/nft-global-trends-strategy/README.md

 - **Interoperability Protocols**: Develop protocols that allow seamless interaction between NFTs on different chains.
 - **Smart Contract Templates**: Create standardized smart contract templates for NFT creation and management across various blockchains.

-## Regulatory Compliance and Coordination
+## Regulatory Compliance and Coordination // are there really regulatory things to care?
+The projects already exists and I think we should also stay on Solana
 - **Legal Framework**: Work with regulators to establish clear guidelines for NFT creation and trading.
 - **Transparency**: Implement transparent practices to build trust with users and regulators.
 - **Cross-Chain Compliance Framework**: Establish a unified compliance framework that addresses regulatory requirements across different jurisdictions and blockchain networks.